 We’ve all had those days, right?
-The ones where our little one is on a mission to battle us on everything from wearing bunny slippers instead of shoes, shorts in winter, this toy instead of that one, getting in the car seat … right up to what’s for lunch.
+The ones where our little one is having control issues, on a mission to battle us on everything from wearing bunny slippers instead of shoes, shorts in winter, this toy instead of that one, getting in the car seat … right up to what’s for lunch.
 The whole time, shouting a resounding chorus of “Me do it!”

 Those lunch time battles right now?
 They have nothing to do with food and everything to do with your little ones newfound independence.
 Fortunately we can deal with it much the same as all the other battles.